 We all know that THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol) get a lot of attention when it comes to the experience of cannabis.
 These primary cannabinoids drive the feeling of euphoria associated with “getting high”.
-Terpenes are responsible for how we experience cannabis from our senses, both in taste and smell, as well as helping to steer how the high plays out.
-Whether you’re incredibly relaxed, energized, or something else entirely, terpenes play a role in how you feel.
+Terpenes are responsible for how we experience cannabis from our senses, both in taste and smell.
+Terpenes also play a role in how the high plays out.
+Whether you’re incredibly relaxed, energized, or something else entirely, terpenes play a role in how you feel after cannabis consumption.

 The Entourage Effect in Action

 When cannabinoids and terpenes are working hand in hand to give you the best experience possible, there’s a term for that.
 You’ve probably heard of “The Entourage Effect”, the term was first used by Dr. Shimon Ben-Shabat as a way to describe how terpenes and cannabinoids interact with the cannabinoid receptors in our nervous system to produce often different and intense effects than one or the other would all by itself.
 These two primary compounds in cannabis, working together, give us the most potent experience possible.

 Without the terpene and terpenoid content in cannabis, the experience would be quite different.
 The smell, the taste, and even the different strains of cannabis wouldn’t be possible without diverse terpene content.
 So when you smell various aromas in a cannabis plant, you have terpenes to thank for that experience.
 When cannabinoids and terpenoids are working closely together during your high, it can make each one unique.
 So thank you terpenes, thank you very much!

 Did you like our terpene guide?
 Check out more content about cannabis terpenes.